khoaisohd/saifon/docs/advanced/asset-management.md

 So, from `hotel-search-form`, how do we open `check-in` without loading `check-in-page` resource?
 ```

-The solution is in `containers/HotelSearchForm/index.js`  you include
+The solution is in `containers/HotelSearchForm/index.js`  we include

 ```JS
 import 'containers/HotelSearchForm/CheckInPicker';